FirelyTeam/firely-docs-firely-server/security/firely-auth/firely-auth-sso.rst

     - Select "Token configuration"
     - Select "+ Add optional claim"
     - Select "ID token"
-    - Chose a claim based on which the remote SSO account should be matched against a password-less local account.
+    - Choose a claim based on which the remote SSO account should be matched against a password-less local account.
 This could be for example the "email" claim.
 Please make sure to add this claim to the locally provisioned user account.

 #.
 Configure the ``ExternalIdentityProviders`` section